robole/now-showing/README.md

 ## Testing

-Unit tests are written with Jest and can be found in the *test/unit* folder.
+Unit tests are written with Vitest and can be found in the *test/unit* folder.
 You can run `npm run test` on the command-line to run the tests.

-I spoke about how to set Jest up with a Svelte project in this article - [Testing a Svelte app with Jest](https://www.roboleary.net/2021/11/18/svelte-app-testing-jest.html).

 ## Performance and quality review